This is why Travis Barker was hospitalised

-Travis Barker was reportedly hospitalised for pancreatitis after he was rushed to hospital on Tuesday.
+Travis Barker was rushed to hospital on Tuesday after reportedly suffering from pancreatitis.

-According to TMZ, the Blink-182 star is suffering from pancreatitis, which was “triggered” by his recent colonoscopy.
+According to TMZ, the Blink-182 drummer’s condition was “triggered” by his recent colonoscopy.

-The 46-year-old was rushed to hospital on Tuesday with his wife Kourtney Kardashian at his side.
+The 46-year-old was rushed to hospital with his wife Kourtney Kardashian at his side.

 In photos published by TMZ, Travis was seen lying on a stretcher outside of Cedars-Sinai Medical Center in Los Angeles, after being taken to the hospital in an ambulance.